inex/ixp-manager-docs-md/docs/features/irrdb.md

 php artisan irrdb:update-asn-db
 ```

-So long as your bgpq3 path is set as above and is executable, the [task scheduler](cronjobs.md) will take care of updating your local IRRDB a number of times a day.
+So long as your bgpq3/4 tool is configured correctly and executable, the [task scheduler](cronjobs.md) will take care of updating your local IRRDB a number of times a day.
 If any member's IRRDB entries fails to update, an alert email will be sent to the configured `IDENTITY_ALERTS_EMAIL` address.

 When running the commands manually, there are four levels of verbosity: